 bring to boil, lower temp. and simmer, stirring constantly for 7 minutes (don't stop stirring!)

-pour mixture over the nuts in the pan
+pour mixture over the nuts in the pan - sprinkle with chocolate chips

 cover with a plate for 1 minute (this will melt the chocolate)